wdi-sg/project-1/README.md

 The objective of this game is to train your concentrating skill.

-1. Player has to remember a sequence of colors before starting the game.
+1. Player has to remember a sequence of colours before starting the game.
 2. Once game starts, there will be a countdown timer depending on the difficulty of the game level.
 3. Player has to follow the lines according to the sequence they remembered.
-4. Once going through the line, press the corresponding button to lock your input.
+4. After going through the line, press the corresponding button to lock the input.
 5. Once all the button are pressed, the game will check if your input is the same as the pattern set by the game.
 6. If true, process to the next level.
 7. If false, retry the current level with a different sequence set by the game.
 8. Player will play through 25 levels.
-9. Once completed, game will restart to default page and restart at level 1.
+9. Once completed, game will restart to default page and reset to level 1.

 ![](images/project1-wireframe/how-to-play1.jpg)